Frequently Asked Questions

 Visit the State Department's website for detailed information on how, where and when to apply for a passport.

 How long does it take to get a passport?

 That depends on the time of year submitted, because of the seasonal nature of travel.
 During peak travel periods, the normal processing time ranges from six to eight weeks.
 If you need a passport more quickly you can apply in-person at a passport agency and receive same-day service.

 Yes!
 The first opportunity is our summer programs so long as the student meets minimum requirements.

 Well, program fees vary by program, and you can find most of that information when you search our programs online - if the information is not listed, it's probably because we're still finalizing some details.

 On top of your program fees, you will need to prepare to take additional funds with you to pay for things like meals, sight-seeing, independent travel, etc. Speaking with former students is one of the best ways to get an idea of what you should budget.
 Our staff is also available to counsel you, this amount varies between programs.

 What do my program fees include?
 (Accommodation, meal plans, etc.)

 You'll want to check the program information for specifics, because this varies by program also.
-But fees always include tuition and your International Student Identification Card (ISIC).
+Fees always include tuition and mandatory travel insurance.
 Accommodation, in-country transportation, and program excursions are also included in your fees - however you should speak with the program director or verify what is written in the program description to confirm what else is included.
 Specifics on each program may be found on our application site, Horizons, and you can browse all programs by clicking the "Apply Now" button at the top right of this screen and then "search programs" -or- click "browse programs" under the "student" menu option at the top left of this screen.

 What types of loans are available?